 Minimal work would be required to convert part or all of the [Wakefield St] building to a residential aged care facility or similar, the agent added.

-“In terms of location, if the property was…repurposed into an aged care facility, the hospital’s…proximity to Adelaide Hospital makes a strategic landholding that gives near immediate access to key health services for the elderly – a consideration that is now more important than ever,” Mr Twelftree said.
+“In terms of location, if the property was…repurposed into an aged care facility, the hospital’s…proximity to Adelaide Hospital makes a strategic landholding that gives near immediate access to key health services for the elderly – a consideration that is now more important than ever,” according to the executive.

-According to Mr Peluso the South Australian capital has “the track record, capability and ambition to continue its global leadership in the development and scaling of distinctive medical technologies”.
+Mr Peluso said the South Australian capital has “the track record, capability and ambition to continue its global leadership in the development and scaling of distinctive medical technologies”.

 “Global health companies are now choosing Adelaide as their destination for research and development, with companies able to access up to 43.5 per cent cashback for cashback for clinical trials, analytics, study, drug manufacture and prototype manufacture,” he added.